Let’s Talk About Wine Babe with Wine Master Kelvin Wanjira

 - What obstacles have you faced to get to your status?

 I was sponsored to attend classes in South Africa; the main hindrance many of us face are the flights, accommodation, upkeep float/costs when you visit various countries for studies.
 At times clients do not understand the quotient of our fees presented to them.
 Lack of a proper industry lobby group that will recognise that there is art/talent/business in wine other than the merchant part of it.

 - What lessons can you share with others looking to do something different?

 They have to feel it deep down, otherwise, do not pursue anything that will not make you happy.
 You will eventually end been unproductive.

 - Do you have mentors?
 If so, how often do you meet?
 If not, why?

 In the wine world, my mentors are many, the main ones being Winenjiru and she is an Approved Wines and Spirits Education Trust (WSET) trainer.
 We meet almost every month and at various wine occasions.

 - What are your plans with regards to growing your brand?

 Currently pursuing my next level in wine.
-I would like to head an organisation from the ground up, that will give me ultimate joy.
+I would like to head an organisation from the ground up, which will give me ultimate joy.
 Would also like to import my own wines/wine label into the country.

 - What’s the one misconception you’d like to clear up about what you do?
 [If you have more burning ones, do share those too]